 But it’s not a shortcut; it still requires thoughtful web design, SEO-friendly development, and clear messaging.

-If you’re unsure whether to go with a single or multi-page site, start by defining your goals.
-Then consult a web design professional who understands how to balance form, function, and your business needs.
+If you’re unsure whether to opt for a single-page or multi-page site, start by defining your goals.
+Then consult with a web design professional who understands how to balance form, function, and your business needs.

 Looking to build a one-page website that works?